Chendrakanth0105/FoodDeliveryApp/README.md

         3. Exit<br>

         - If he choose '1' it means that customer wants to login to his account.
 So we redirect the customer to the "Customer Login Page"
-            - So user will be asked to enter his credentials (username and password) to login
+            - So customer will be asked to enter his credentials (username and password) to login
             ### VALIDATION STEP:
                 - If the customer's entered username and password already appear in the customer login table inside the database, it is likely that the person has already registered using those details.
 We will allow him to properly log in.
                 - If the customer's entered username and password already does not appear in the customer login table inside the database, it is likely that the person has not registered using those details.
 We will not allow him to log in.